mrgusvali/observation/README.md

 ## Running the event publisher (in another terminal)

-First, configure fake-observation-gen/src/main/resources/application.properties to change direct it to the DB consumer, then run the event publisher:
+First, configure fake-observation-gen/src/main/resources/application.properties to direct it to the DB consumer, then run the event publisher:

 msg-gathering-server.url=http://localhost:8081/consumer/